 - Data management and presentation

 - Equipment required

-Level 1: Real-time feedback
+Level 1: Increased intent

 Providing real-time objective feedback during your training sessions is scientifically proven to turbo charge the training process (1, 2, 3).
 Use this feedback to drive motivation, increase lifting intent and foster competition.

 At it's most basic you don't have to do anything with the data after each session, simply work in real time with the data throughout a single session, encouraging athletes to lift a little faster each set, or beat the person training next to them.

 - Display results on a TV screen or iPad in real-time, encouraging athletes to beat their last efforts.

 - Encourage your training group to find their own ways to compete on these numbers.

 - This works great for jump testing or as a way to increase training intent on warm up sets.